cogent-computing/COPED/README.md

 Steps:

+1. Copy `docker-compose.override.yaml.example` to `docker-compose.override.yaml`
+2. Copy `.env.example` to `.env` and ensure `ENVIRONMENT=DEVELOPMENT` is set.
-1. Run: `docker-compose up -d`
+3. Run: `docker-compose up -d`

 Summary:

+* application access point is `localhost:1337`
+* uses the `docker-compose.override.yaml` for development mode
+    - turns on debugging
-* uses bind mounts from the local filesystem to enable direct code editing
+    - uses bind mounts to enable direct code editing inside containers
-* uses Django's built-in wsgi development server
+        - VSCode's `Docker` extension is useful here :-)
-* access the web server on `localhost:8000`
+    - allows bypassing the Nginx proxy on `localhost:8000`
-* automatically migrates the development database when spun up
+* automatically flushes the database when spun up
-    - to avoid this behaviour comment out the relevant lines in `web/empty_app/entrypoints.sh`.
+    > to avoid this behaviour comment out the relevant line in `web/entrypoint.sh`.
 * limits memory usage by the Elasticsearch service to avoid slowdowns

 ### Production

 Steps:

+1. Copy `.env.example` to `.env.prod` and ensure `ENVIRONMENT=PRODUCTION` is set.
+2. Run: `docker-compose -f docker-compose.yaml up -d`
+    - This prevents

 1. Create appropriate environment files in the `./envs/prod/` directory
     - use `./envs/prod-example/` as a template